-The British Tinnitus Association describes Tinnitus as “the perception of sound in the absence of any corresponding external sound”.
+The British Tinnitus Association describes tinnitus as “the perception of sound in the absence of any corresponding external sound”.

 How innocuous that sounds, doesn’t it?

-Weirdly, sufferers usually find that their sounds can be quite individual.
+Weirdly, tinnitus sufferers usually find that their sounds can be quite individual.
 Some hear whooshing or whistling, others hear kettles, crickets or even music.

 The perceived sounds can range from a low rumble to a high pitched squeal, from very quiet to loud volume levels.

 As you might imagine, many people living with the condition find that it impacts their lives to such an extent their mental health is affected, often finding it difficult to accept they will never hear silence again.